clarenceb/vscode-copilot-demo/TASKS.md

 Open GitHub Copilot Chat and ask for recommendations on additional test cases:

+* @workspace walk me through tests I'm already covering in the express node API and then recommend any missing test cases that I can implement.

+Choose one of the test cases to implement, e.g. handling an empty conversation:

+* @workspace help me implement a unit test for handling an empty conversation in the test file #file:index.test.ts and show me how to implement the code to pass the test in #file:index.ts

+* I want a HTTP 400 bad request to be return for an empty conversation not a HTTP 200, please rewrite the code above.

 ```typescript
 // TASK-DEV-5: Open GitHub Copilot Chat and ask:
 //    "@workspace walk me through tests I'm already covering in the express node API and then recommend any missing test cases that I can implement."